USAFA-ECE/ece382/docs/Assignments/project.md

 - **[IP Points]** Extra points for the best paper in class!

 ### Deliverable 4: [0 Points] Return your robot
-- Return your robot in person to Mr. Hall or Ms. Rosario by Tuesday 10 Dec 1500.
+- Return your robot in person to the instructors or Mr. Hall by <span style="color:blue"> Wed 11 Dec 1500.</span>
-- Ensure no loose parts; tighten all the screws before returning your robot.
+- Ensure there are no loose parts, and tighten all screws before returning your robot.
-- **[-10 Points]** Up to 10 points deducted for loose parts.
+- **[-20 Points]** Up to 20 points may be deducted for loose parts or not returning the robot in person on time.

 <br>
 <br>